 A sense of being separated from something more, something essential that we can’t quite name or put our fingers on.

-And an almost unfathomable desire to collect our missing pieces and become whole.
+And an almost unfathomable desire to collect our missing pieces move towards wholeness.

 Now, I suspect there’s another layer of self-care, rarely acknowledged or given voice to.

 This deeper layer of self-care probably can’t be satisfied with a hot bath or a manicure or massage.
-In fact, I’ve come to categorize those things as the Pampering/Indulging kinds of self-care.
+In fact, I’ve begun to categorize them as the Pampering/Indulging kinds of self-care.
 All well and good, but not nearly enough.

 And then, there’s the Doing/Wellness kinds of self-care that you hear about a lot.
 You know, eating nutritious food.
 Getting some exercise.
 Making it to bed at a reasonable hour.
 Going to the doctor and the dentist.
 Asking for help.
 Maybe even seeing a therapist or a coach.
 Also tremendously important.